 - Stephen Witmer asks, “What does it mean to live faithfully in a post-Christian culture?”
 Esther had to struggle with what it means to live faithfully in a pagan culture.

-- Stephen Witmer also encourages us to not read Esther looking for moral examples of how we go live.
+- Stephen Witmer also encourages us to not read Esther looking for moral examples of how to live.
 How then should we read it?
 Where might we see examples of God’s providential care and grace?

 - How would you describe Esther in this chapter?
 How does she contrast with the Esther we meet by the end of the book?